 According to the CDC, in 2014 nearly 10,000 people in the U.S. were killed in drunk-driving crashes, which accounted for almost one-third of all traffic-related deaths in this country.

 The best decision is always to NOT get behind the wheel of a car when you have been drinking.
-If you make that mistake and find yourself in need of reliable and experienced representation, contact the Maryland DUI attorneys of Alpert Schreyer, LLC for a free consultation today.
+If you make that mistake and find yourself in need of reliable and experienced representation, contact the Maryland DUI attorneys of Alpert Schreyer, LLC for a free case evaluation today.
 We will work to get you the best possible outcome for your case.